rexdex/recompiler/readme.md

 }
 ```

-There are more optimization steps possible that I'm currently working on - for example if all blocks in a function are "well behaved" - no indirect jumps are found and the function follows ABI rules - clear preamble can be identified + all return statements have proper cleanup code, then we can promote the whole function to a single C++ function pulling all blocks inside + defining all VOLATILE registers inside the function (on stack) and not using the ones in the *regs* structure.
+There are more optimization steps possible that I'm currently working on.
+For example, if all blocks in a function are "well behaved"—no indirect jumps are found and the function follows ABI rules—a clear preamble can be identified + all return statements have proper cleanup code, then we can promote the whole function to a single C++ function pulling all blocks inside + defining all VOLATILE registers inside the function (on stack) and not using the ones in the `regs` structure.

 Next optimization step can occur when two "well behaved" functions are calling each other.
-Then, instead of going through the generic call via the returned "next instruction address" we can generate code like this:
+Then, instead of going through the generic call via the returned "next instruction address", we can generate code like this:

 ```c++
 uint64 __fastcall _code__func82060508( uint64 ip, cpu::CpuRegs& regs )